Alherd/CarsApp/README.md

 # CarsApp

-App for action with cars in SQLie database.
+App for action with cars in SQLite database.
 Language: Java.
 MinSDKVersion is 16.